 Webis Holdings plc (the "Company") is a company domiciled in the Isle of Man.
 The address of the Company's registered office is Viking House, Nelson Street, Douglas, Isle of Man, IM1 2AH.
-The Webis Holdings plc consolidated financial statements as at and for the year ended 31 May 2022 consolidate those of the Company and its subsidiaries (together referred to as the "Group").
+The Webis Holdings plc consolidated financial statements as at and for the year ended 31 May 2023 consolidate those of the Company and its subsidiaries (together referred to as the "Group").
+The Group's primary activities are the provision of pari-mutuel wagering services, through its Isle of Man and USA based subsidiaries and the hosting of harness racing, through its USA based subsidiary.